ginkgobioworks/fluoride/README.md

 Takes a specified folder containing either a "Dockerfile" or "Dockerfile.txt" (but not both) and uses the contents in that folder to build and push a workflow container to an elastic container registry.

 **execute_command**
 Targets a Fluoride Cloudformation stack and pulls some information from the stack which it uses to grab a Fargate container and interactively execute a command on said container.
 By default this command is '/bin/sh' (i.e. gives user command line access on most containers) but this command can be set to whatever you'd like.
-You can also target any container you'd like in a multi-container environment as it's named in the task definition (will be "container_from_Image<n>" where "<n>" is the container specified by the Image<n> parameter in the multi-container CloudFormation template).
+You can also target any container you'd like in a multi-container environment as it's named in the task definition (will be "container_from_ImageN" where "N" is the container specified by the ImageN parameter in the multi-container CloudFormation template).

 **update_stack**
 Targets a Fluoride Cloudformation stack and triggers an update.
 Will cause the architecture to pull the newest container for tasks from the given path/tag.
 It will bring up tasks with the new containers, wait for them to be healthy and then drain connections from the current tasks to the new ones.
 This basically is the command you can use to trigger a new deployment.